hyperledger-archives/transact-rfcs/text/0000-state-traits-v2.md

 [drawbacks]: #drawbacks

-This RFC introduces a parallel set of traits, which requires parallel usages or implementations for the same set of functionality While this does introduce a new set of traits, if accepted, the previous traits may be deprecated and removed in future releases.
+This RFC introduces a parallel set of traits, which requires parallel usages or implementations for the same set of functionality.
+While this does introduce a new set of traits, if accepted, the previous traits may be deprecated and removed in future releases.